damminhtien/damminhtien.github.io/_posts/2019-07-27-Setup-ubuntu-from-CV-starter-pack.md

+---
-# Ubuntu starter-pack for Computer Vision
+title: Ubuntu starter-pack for Computer Vision
+tags: Machine Learning
+---

 This tutorial for Ubuntu 18.x and computer with Nvidia GPU, install tensorflow-gpu and opencv.
 It require you must install specific version of Cuda, CuDnn to use GPU power. https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible